-So what has John written in order to convince you that Jesus is the Son of God?
+So what has John written in order to convince you of who Jesus is?

 All the gospels record miracles Jesus did.
 John identifies these miracles as signs.
 Turning water to wine (2:11), healing the Capernaum official’s son (4:54), feeding the five thousand (6:14), giving sight to the man born blind (9:16), and raising Lazarus from the dead (11:47, 12:18)—all these were indicators of Jesus’ identity as the promised Messiah, the Son of God.
 These were just a few of the signs Jesus did (20:30), and the purpose of these signs was to bring people to belief in Him.